top of page

 DANIEL KRAMER (1933-2024)

-Born in 1932 in Brooklyn, Daniel was a self-taught photographer.
-He worked as an assistant to Philippe Halsman, and Allan and Diane Arbus before gaining an international reputation of his own.
-Along with his photographs of Dylan, Kramer also captured many notable figures in music, sports, and entertainment, including Janis Joplin, Judy Collins, Joan Baez, Johnny Cash, John Hammond, Pete Seeger, Gordon Lightfoot, Mike Bloomfield, Joe Frazier, Mario Puzo, Norman Mailer, and David Letterman.
-He also directed several films and documentaries.
+Born in 1932 in Brooklyn, Daniel was a self-taught photographer who apprenticed with Philippe Halsman and Allan and Diane Arbus before gaining international recognition on his own.
+In addition to his iconic photographs of Dylan, Daniel captured some of the most influential figures in music, sports, and entertainment, including Janis Joplin, Judy Collins, Joan Baez, Johnny Cash, John Hammond, Pete Seeger, Gordon Lightfoot, Mike Bloomfield, Joe Frazier, Mario Puzo, Norman Mailer, and David Letterman.
+His creativity also extended to film, where he directed several documentaries.

 "Here, Bob and I are having a shootout in March of 1965.
 He’s taking a shot of me with a very important camera.
 It’s the same one you see in the background of the cover of Highway 61.
 It’s a 35mm Range Finder Nikon.
 No one asked him to shoot me.
 Bob just liked the camera and he was very playful."